 Horticultural Expos were brought into the scope of the BIE in 1959, a year before the first Expo of this kind.
 They are held under the joint auspices of the BIE and the Association of International Horticultural Producers (AIPH).
 Due to their international character, their duration (3 to 6 months), their size (50 ha minimum), their millions of visitors and the importance given to innovation and education, Horticultural Expos are in a way the World Expos of Horticulture.

-At least 2 years have to separate 2 Horticultural Expos.
+At least two years must separate two Horticultural Expos.

 Horticultural Expos Identity Card:

 Who creates the event: Horticultural Expos are held under the joint auspices of the Association of International Horticultural Producers (AIPH) and the BIE.
 They are national events organised in a chosen city or in its outskirts.